merlos/panatrans-kml_extractor/README.md

 ## TODO list

- * Add some cleaners.
+ * Add some "cleaners".
 The source of MiBus KML file has orthographic mistakes.
 Also some stations include the bay number.
 It is hard for the simple algorithm to know which bay corresponds to the route/trip.

- * It should be separates the code in several files, one for each class.
+ * Code should be separated in several files, one for each class.

 ## License